-If a Car Hits a Jaywalker, Who’s at Fault?
+Who’s at Fault If a Car Hits a Jaywalker in California?

 Accidents with pedestrians in Sacramento often result in serious injuries to the pedestrian, including broken bones, spinal injuries, and traumatic brain injuries.
 Most would assume that a driver who hits a pedestrian and causes such damages is entirely liable for the incident, but this isn’t always the case.
 When drivers fail to stop for red lights or stop signs and strike pedestrians legally crossing at designated crosswalks, those drivers are responsible for the damage they cause.
 If a pedestrian jaywalks or crosses the street outside of the designated crosswalk, liability is a more nuanced question.

 California follows a pure comparative negligence law, meaning plaintiffs may still recover damages even when they are partially at fault.
 However, the plaintiff will lose a portion of the case award equal to his or her percentage of fault.
 The pure comparative negligence law allows a plaintiff to recover damages even if he or she is 99% at fault for those damages.
 The plaintiff would simply lose 99% of the case award in such a case, typically meaning it wouldn’t be worth the trouble or expense for the plaintiff to file a lawsuit in the first place.
 In states that follow modified comparative negligence law, plaintiffs may only secure recovery for damages if their fault percentage is less than the defendants.